thammit/mail/Documentation/Reference/PageTsConfig/Index.rst

    :Default: 0
    :Path: mod.web\_modules.mail.prependContentTitle

-   If set to 1, then content title and the linked words will be shown
+   If set to 1, the content title (see above) and the clicked target path will be shown.
+Only relevant if showContentTitle is set to 1.

 maxLabelLength
 --------------